foliojs/pdfkit/docs/text.coffee.md

 doing that for long pieces of text.
 PDFKit can also automatically wrap text into multiple columns.

+The text will automatically wrap unless you set the `lineBreak` option to `false`.
-If you pass a specific X and Y position for the text, it will not wrap unless you also pass the `width` option, setting the width the text should be wrapped to.
+By default it will wrap to the page margin, but the `width` option allows you to set a different width the text should be wrapped to.
 If you set the `height` option, the text will be clipped to the number of lines that can fit in that height.

 When line wrapping is enabled, you can choose a text justification.
 There are